-Qualifications and Requirements To qualify for the program and Student must:
+Qualifications and Requirements To qualify for the program an applicant must:

 - 1. Be at least 18 years old. - 2.
 Must meet California and Federal guidelines to own, possess and or purchase a firearm. - 3.
 Have a current California Driver's License card and Social Security Card - 4.
-Students enrolling into BPPE licensed schools must have a minimum of a high school diploma, a GED.
+Applicants enrolling into BPPE licensed schools must have a minimum of a high school diploma, a GED.
 No Ability to Benefit Students will be admitted. - 5.
-Must pass FBI and DOJ clearance to possess and or purchase firearms. - 6.
-Classes for a particular program will not begin until the class reaches a minimum number of students for the class the student wishes to enroll in.
-AFPD tries to run one class per month for each program.
-However, if minimum enrollment is not met for a specific class, students have the option to roll into another class offering.
-Additionally, students regardless of Veteran status will not be required to enroll into a program until there is an official start date.
-Veterans who are using Post 911/G.I.
-Bill will not be enrolled into V.A Manager until the first official start day of the class for which they are enrolling in.
+Must pass FBI and DOJ clearance to possess and or purchase firearms.

-APICS Certification's
+APICS Certification